 - Are they independent or do they want to be with you every second of the day?
 Chow Chows are very independent, whereas Weirmaramas want to be leaning against you all day (cute).

 - Are they large or stubborn and so need an experienced owner?
 Dogue de Bordeaux’s size needs an experienced owner.
 Similarly Beagle’s single-minded focus on smell take a bit of experience to handle.

 - Are they intelligent and require lots of mental stimulation?
-If Border Collies become bored, they can get destructive.
+If dogs like Border Collies or Australian Shepherds become bored, they can get destructive.
 Say goodbye to your favourite shoes!